Jrui2015/twitter-realtime-viz/proposal.md

 > What do you mean by questions is data analysis questions.
 It's questions about data and domain that you can answer when you use your visualization

+be specific, not abstract
-> specific: find customers with similar behaviors
+1. specific: find customers with similar behaviors
-> V.S. abstract: cluster of dataset coordinates according to their similarity
+2. abstract: cluster of dataset coordinates according to their similarity

 In order to help advertisers find the very targeted customers / users find others with same hobbies / socialists to analyze citizens in NYC, we need to??